harmony-one/docs-home/network/governance/network-governance/voting-via-governance-app.md

 **3** - Voting choices; you add choices for voting, minimum is 2, but you can always add more choices with the Add choice button below.\
 **4** - The proposal will stay pending for 7 days, to ensure everyone can get familiar with the topic being voted on\
 **5** - After the 7 days in pending mode are over, the voting on the proposal starts and lasts for 14 days.\
-**6** - Publish once done with all previous steps and confirm with a signed message from your validator address via One Wallet.\
+**6** - Publish once done with all previous steps and confirm with a signed message from your validator address via Metamask.\
 \
 Once you approve, the proposal will be quickly submitted.
 After that it will show under Pending until the initial 7 day period is over and it gets Active.